ChainSafe/toshimon-statechannels/README.md

 The client library is a collection of C# class libs designed to help with the implementation of the peer-to-peer aspect of the protocol as well as the on-chain interactions.

+## License

+- This is a private prototype and not currently under a public license

 ## Contributors

 - [Willem Olding (ChainSafe)](github.com/willemolding/)